WrestleMania X8

-WrestleMania X8, also known as WrestleMania 18, was a 2002 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It was the 18th annual WrestleMania and took place on March 17, 2002, at the SkyDome in Toronto, Ontario, Canada, the second WrestleMania at that venue after WrestleMania VI in 1990.
-The event marked the last WrestleMania held before the introduction of the brand extension just a week after the event.
-This was the last WrestleMania to be held outside the United States until 2027 when it will be hosted in Saudi Arabia and the venue, renamed to Rogers Centre in 2005, would not host another WWE event until 2025 when Elimination Chamber took place.
+WrestleMania X8, also known as WrestleMania 18, was a 2002 professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE).
+It was the 18th annual WrestleMania and took place on March 17, 2002, at the SkyDome in Toronto, Ontario, Canada.
+It was the second WrestleMania at that venue after WrestleMania VI in 1990.

+The event marked the last WrestleMania under the WWF name before the company was renamed to World Wrestling Entertainment (WWE) in May, and the last one held before the introduction of the brand extension just a week after the event.
+This is the last WrestleMania to be held outside the United States until 2027 when it is to be hosted in Saudi Arabia.
+The SkyDome, renamed to Rogers Centre in 2005, would not host another WWE event until 2025 when Elimination Chamber took place.

-Eleven matches were contested at the event.
+Twelve matches were contested at the event including one match that was broadcast on the Sunday Night Heat pre-show on MTV.
 The Rock defeated Hollywood Hulk Hogan in the main attraction dubbed "Icon vs. Icon", in what was Hogan's first WrestleMania since WrestleMania IX in 1993.
 In the final match, Triple H defeated Chris Jericho to win the Undisputed WWF Championship.
-In other prominent matches on the undercard Stone Cold Steve Austin defeated Scott Hall, The Undertaker defeated Ric Flair in a no disqualification match, and Rob Van Dam defeated William Regal to win the WWF Intercontinental Championship.
+In other prominent matches on the undercard, "Stone Cold" Steve Austin defeated Scott Hall, The Undertaker defeated Ric Flair in a no disqualification match, and Rob Van Dam defeated William Regal to win the WWF Intercontinental Championship.

 The record-breaking attendance for the SkyDome of 68,237 grossed approximately $6.1 million CAD ($3.9 million USD).
 WrestleMania weekend also included WWF Fan Axxess at the Canadian National Exhibition's Automotive Building.

 Production

 Background

-The event was held in SkyDome in Toronto, Ontario, Canada.
-This was the second WrestleMania to be held at the same venue.
+The event was held in SkyDome in Toronto, Ontario, Canada, which was the second WrestleMania to be held at the venue after WrestleMania VI in 1990.

 WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
-It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
+It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 WrestleMania 18, stylized as WrestleMania X8, was scheduled to be held on St Patrick’s Day on March 17, 2002, at the SkyDome in Toronto, Ontario, Canada, marking the second WrestleMania at that venue after WrestleMania VI in April 1990.

-The event also marked the last WrestleMania event held under the WWF name, as the company was renamed to World Wrestling Entertainment (WWE) two months later.